CDC 'Point in Time' position

 - The CDC connector continuously fetches any changes from the database starting from the moment of reactivation.

 - If you opt to execute a complete migration, Data Integration initiates a one-time migration process concurrently with CDC connector re-establishment and change retrieval.
-Note that the initial migration process will extend the duration of your river run, depending on the size of the tables being migrated in your database.
+Note that the initial migration process will extend the duration of your Data Flow run, depending on the size of the tables Data Integration migrates from your database.

-- Historical data from the initial migration is stored in a managed or custom file zone, as per the target connection definition.
+- Data Integration stores the historical data from the initial migration in a managed or custom file zone, according to the target connection definition.

 - Data Integration replicates all historical data from the file zone to the user's Data Warehouse (DWH) target table(s).

-- After migration, all changes captured from the time of CDC connector re-establishment and all subsequent changes are streamed to the user's DWH target table(s) based on the River's schedule.
-If the user chooses to skip the migration process, the initial load and all subsequent changes will be streamed directly from the CDC connector to the target table(s).
+- After migration, Data Integration streams all changes captured from the time of CDC connector re-establishment and all subsequent changes to your DWH target table(s) based on the Data Flow's schedule.
+If you choose to skip the migration process, Data Integration streams the initial load and all subsequent changes directly from the CDC connector to the target table(s).

 Manual sync

-This option grants comprehensive control over the streaming process, particularly regarding the log position in the river.
-It is advisable to employ this option when you wish to retrieve database log changes from a specific starting point or restore the river's data from a particular point in time.
-When activated within an existing river, Data Integration will erase the current river log position and instead configure it to match the user-provided input, which represents the log position.
-Changes from this designated point will be directly pushed or scheduled for push after the initial migration process (if chosen).
+This option grants comprehensive control over the streaming process, particularly regarding the log position in the Data Flow.
+Use this option when you wish to retrieve database log changes from a specific starting point or restore the Data Flow's data from a particular point in time.
+When you activate it within an existing Data Flow, Data Integration will erase the current Data Flow log position and instead configure it to match the user-provided input, which represents the log position.
+Data Integration directly pushes changes from this designated point or schedules them for push after the initial migration process (if chosen).

 Improper use of this option can result in data loss.
-Before utilizing it, ensure that you are proficient in obtaining the database log position.
+Before utilizing it, ensure that you are proficient in retrieving the database log position.

 - Disable the enable stream UI toggle.

-- The Data Integration CDC connector (sink) will be deactivated.
+- Data Integration deactivates the CDC connector (sink).

-- Set the latest known CDC connector position (where Data Integration ceased to retrieve changes) as the current river position, denoted as 'X' in the diagram.
+- Set the latest known CDC connector position (where Data Integration ceased to retrieve changes) as the current Data Flow position, denoted as 'X' in the diagram.

 - Enable the enable stream UI toggle again.